ac2ofx/ac2ofx/installation.md

 * For [MacOS](macos-installer.md)
 * For [Windows](win-installer.md)

+## Problems?
+* If you have issue downloading or starting the program, please send me an email at ac2ofx@gmail.com.

 ### Trademarks notice

 All product names, trademarks and registered trademarks are property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names,trademarks and brands does not imply endorsement.